nitad54448/yappari-5-1/README.md

    search_lambda>>0.0002&0.1

-will calculate 1024 DRTs in the range 0.0002 and 0.1 and reconstruct all the 1024 Z sets, then select best lambda parameter based on the minim squared error between the calculated and experimental sets.
+will calculate 1024 DRTs in the range 0.0002 and 0.1 and reconstruct all the 1024 Z sets, then select the best lambda parameter based on the minim squared error between the calculated and experimental sets.
 Obviously you can replace 0.0002 and 0.1 with other values you want but you must separate them with _&_.
 No space should be in the command (you can use fractional or E string, for instance _search_lambda>>1E-6&2E-2_ is accepted).
 1024 values is a fixed value, the interval of lambda will be scaled in log spacing over the interval specified with _start_value&stop_value
 Another command you may try is

     calculate_drt_fisk